freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/README.md

 Click [here](tests/UnitTests/Serverless/ServerlessTest.cs) to see the source code of the test.

 ### Mappings
-The examples uses the OpenAI's text-embedding-ada-002.
+The examples use the OpenAI's text-embedding-ada-002.
 It is possible to use any other embedding model supported by SK (e.g. Azure Open AI and Hugging Face).

 <p align="center">